Italians of Crimea: Collectivization

-Between 1920 and 1930, many anti-fascist Italians seeking asylum in Soviet Union were sent from Moscow to Kerch to organise the local Italian community.
-According to the plans of Soviet collective farming, the Italians were forced to create a kolkhoz, named Sacco e Vanzetti for the two Italian anarchists of the same name.
+On the initiative of the former Italian communist deputy Anselmo Marabini, in 1924, according to the plans of Soviet collective farming, the Italians were forced to create a kolkhoz, named Sacco e Vanzetti for the two Italian anarchists of the same name.
+The initiative received the full support of the Soviet authorities, but encountered strong resistance, especially among wealthy Italians in Kerch.
 Those refusing to comply were forced to leave or were deported.
-According to 1933 census, the number of Italians in the region of Kerch had already dropped by 1.3%.
+According to 1933 census, the number of Italians in the region of Kerch had already dropped by 1.3 percent.